I ran out of memory when using find('all') with a large amount of data in CakePHP [I tried it but...]

 This is Hase from the development team

-to retrieve nearly 100,000 pieces of data using find('all') in CakePHP, but I ran out of memory and
+to retrieve nearly 100,000 data items using `find('all')` in CakePHP, but I ran out of memory and

 Allowed memory size of 134217728 bytes exhausted